Chapter 6 Hierarchical (mixed) models

 One especially appealing aspect of analyzing this model from a Bayesian perspective is that there is no awkwardness in analyzing the posterior distributions of the latent variables, namely, the batch-specific means.
 From the frequentist perspective, it is somewhat awkward (though not prohibitively so) to define the conditional modes (BLUPs).
 We also lack straightforward methods for quantifying the uncertainty in these conditional modes.
 From the Bayesian viewpoint, this awkwardness disappears, because the distinction between model parameters and latent variables vanishes.
 Both are simply unobserved quantities.
 Consequently, it is natural to summarize our posterior knowledge about the latent variables by their (marginal) posterior distributions, in the same way that we use marginal posteriors to summarize our inferences about the model parameters.

-6.3 Negative within-group correlations
+6.1.3 Negative within-group correlations

 The hierarchical model formulation, regardless of whether analyzed from a frequentist or Bayesian perspective, is just a model.
 All models are wrong, but some models are useful.
 One can encounter grouped data where the hierarchical formulation is not useful.
 To illustrate, we consider the Dyestuff2 data provided in lme4.
-These are synthetic (fake) data that have been created by Box & Tiao (1973) for the sake of illustration.
+These are synthetic (fake) data that have been created by Box and Tiao (1973) for the sake of illustration.
 The Dyestuff2 data have the same structure as the original Dyestuff data, that is, 5 observations from each of 6 batches.

 ## Batch Yield